 Width

-The 265 tires are narrower than the 275 and 285 tires, while 285 tires are the widest.
-To be specific, 265 tires are 10 mm narrow than 275 tires and 20 mm narrow than 285 tires.
+The 265 tires have a narrower width compared to the 275 and 285 tires, with the 285 tires being the widest.
+To be specific, 265 tires are 10 mm narrower than 275 tires and 20 mm narrower than 285 tires.

 Gas Mileage